mikesamuel/module-keys/README.md

 ### `class Box`
 A box is a container for a value that may only be opened by an authorized opener.

-Boxes are opaque values, and the contained value can only be accessed by passing them to a `.unbox` which is described below.
+Boxes are opaque values, and the only way to access the contained value is to use an `.unbox` method as described below.

 ```js
 const { Box } = require('module-keys');       // CommonJS